Data Management Glossary

 Data Storage Costs

 Data storage costs are the expenses associated with storing and maintaining data in various forms of storage media, such as hard drives, solid-state drives (SSDs), cloud storage, and tape storage.
 These costs can be influenced by a variety of factors, including the size of the data, the type of storage media used, the frequency of data access, and the level of redundancy required.
 As the amount of unstructured data generated continues to grow, the cost of storing it remains a significant consideration for many organizations.
-In fact, according to the Komprise 2023 State of Unstructured Data Management Report, the majority of enterprise IT organizations are spending over 30% of their budget on data storage, backups and disaster recovery.
+A few years ago, the Komprise State of Unstructured Data Management Report found that the majority of enterprise IT organizations are spending over 30% of their budget on data storage, backups and disaster recovery.
 This is why shifting from storage management to storage-agnostic data management continues to be a topic of conversation for enterprise IT leaders.

 Cloud Data Storage Costs